N8-CIR-Bede/documentation/rhel8/index.rst

 The migration from RHEL 7 to RHEL 8 has three mains steps:

 1. Users to test the RHEL 8 image
-2. Login nodes migrate to RHEL 8
+2. Login nodes migrate to RHEL 8 (provisional date: 2022-02-23)
 3. Compute nodes migrate to RHEL 8 as load permits